fishcus/KAP-manual/en/model/data_import/file_import.en.md

 Traditionally, the Hive data import is scheduled by fixed period (e.g. daily).
 It requires a whole day's data be ready in Hive before the import can start.
 This causes an one-day delay before new data can serve queries, as a result, cannot satisfy many near real-time analytics scenarios.

-To allow for near real-time analysis, we came up with a new way of import directly using Hive data files.
+To allow for near real-time analysis, we come up with a new way of import directly using Hive data files.
 It is summarized as below.

 - Upstream ETL sends new data to Kyligence Enterprise in the form of data files, typically several to a dozen of files per hour.
 - The new file(s) kicks off data import immediately, and the new data is ready for query as soon as the data import job is completed.